 This is primarily involved in the metabolism of fatty acids, the function of our liver, and the integrity of the cell membrane structure.
 We use lipotropic to describe the effect of choline and other substances meant to stop fat from depositing in the liver.

 Deficiencies in choline see major things occur to the memory, the liver, the function of our nerves, and our growth in general.
 It is rarely seen in humans.

 It is common to see this vitamin in the normal formulas for vitamins.
 It has three forms that we get it in.

-The dietary sources of choline will be the fatty foods, meats, egg yolks, liver and some veggies.
+The dietary sources of choline will be fatty foods, meats, egg yolks, liver, and some veggies.

-This is lipotropic just like the choline.
-It is involved in the metabolism of fatty acids and carbs, as well as the mobilization of calcium in the cells.
+This is lipotropic, just like choline.
+It is involved in the metabolism of fatty acids and carbs and the calcium mobilization in the cells.